ckeditor/ckeditor4/tests/core/tools/manual/keystroke.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: toolbar, wysiwygarea, basicstyles

-# TEST
+1. Hover on each button until tooltip appears.

-Hover on each of following until tooltip appears: strike, subscript, superscript.
+1. Check the tooltip content:

-**Expected**
+## Expected

 Tooltip should show hotkeys for each button:
 * Strike - Ctrl (⌘) + F5